 During the late 1950’s, Jasper Johns emerged as a force on the American art scene, laying the groundwork for both Pop Art and Minimalism.
 Johns’s earlier work focused on familiar, concrete elements in American popular culture – notably flags, targets, maps, numbers, and letters.
 The KMA exhibition will take a special look at Johns’s fine art prints created with master printer John Lund over the past thirty years.
 These works are more personal and intimate than Johns’s earlier art.
 They involve memories of childhood and include simple silhouettes of youth, often layered with familiar motifs from his earlier works.
 Your students will enjoy finding Johns’s unique imagery in the prints.
 The exhibition will also demystify the printmaking process with the inclusion of artist’s proofs, printing plates, and photographs.
 In the Learning Center, students will be invited to think like artists and transform familiar symbols using a printmaking process.

 |Rosemary Wells, Emily’s First 100 Days of School, © 2000, Hyperion Books for Children, New York, written and illustrated by Rosemary Wells|

-Max, Ruby, Felix, and Yoko.
-Rosemary Wells’s characters are unforgettable.
-Her books have been favorites for generations.
-But there is more to a book than its characters, and Wells’s books are distinguished by an attention to details.
-Their striking covers and endpapers are worth a close look, for they give young readers all sorts of clues about the story that unfolds inside.
-Join us in the Learning Center as we explore a “whole book” approach to picture books.
-Find out what makes these works extra special.
+Max, Ruby, Emily, and Yoko – Rosemary Wells’s unforgettable characters have been childhood favorites for generations.
+But there is more to a book than its characters.
+Striking covers are worth a close second look for they set the stage and give young readers clues about the story that unfolds inside.
+Join us in the Learning Center as we explore the special magic that makes Rosemary’s picture books family treasures.